 Savvy Travel Advice

-Home » Travel Destinations » United States » California » Alcatraz Night Tour: Our Visit to The Rock with Alcatraz Cruises
+Home » Travel Destinations » United States » California » Alcatraz Night Tour: A Day-vs-Night Visitor’s Guide

 This post may contain affiliate links.
 If you make a purchase using one of these links it means we may earn a small commission at no extra cost to you.

-Long ignored by native people, the island would in turn serve as a strategic place for a lighthouse, a military fortification, a military prison, a federal maximum-security prison, the site of a 19-month occupation of Native American protesters, and finally a national recreation area and top tourist destination in San Francisco.
+Long ignored by native people, the island would in turn serve as a strategic place for a lighthouse, a military fortification, a military prison, a federal maximum-security prison, the site of a 19-month occupation by Native American protesters, and finally a national recreation area and one of the top tourist destinations in San Francisco.
+It’s a lot of history packed into 22 acres.

 Table of Contents: